Tibet 08 Days Overland tour

 - Mt.
 Everest – View the world’s highest peak from the Tibetan side.

-Routes: Tibet 08 Days Overland Tour
+Tibet 08 Days Overland Tour: Routes

-Your adventure begins in Kathmandu, where you’ll board a scenic trans-Himalayan flight to Lhasa, Tibet’s administrative capital, also known as the Forbidden City.
+Tibet 08 Days Overland Tour begins in Kathmandu, where you’ll board a scenic trans-Himalayan flight to Lhasa, Tibet’s administrative capital, also known as the Forbidden City.
 On a clear day, enjoy panoramic views of the Himalayas, including the iconic Mount Everest (8,848m), as your flight takes you over some of the world’s most stunning landscapes.

 The Tibet 08 Days Overland tour culminates in an unforgettable drive through stunning rock formations, cascading waterfalls, and lush green valleys, offering a visual feast at every turn, before returning to Kathmandu.

-For those looking for a more adventurous approach, the tour can also be done in reverse.
+For those looking for a more adventurous approach, this Tibet 08 Days Overland tour can also be done in reverse.
 Begin with a drive to the Nepal-Tibet border and continue your journey to Lhasa, followed by a return flight to Kathmandu.
 However, this option can present a higher risk as it crosses high-altitude passes early in the itinerary, leaving limited time for acclimatization.
 This route is ideal for those already acclimatized to high altitudes.

 Book Your Tibet 08 Days Overland Tour Today: